Cousins caps winning drive with TD pass to London as Falcons rally past Eagles 22-21 - Local News 8

 With comedian Shane Gillis and actor Bradley Cooper among the fans cheering on the Eagles, Hurts connected with Smith in the back of the end zone for a 7-yard TD that made it 7-3.

-Under new defensive coordinator Vince Fangio, the Eagles have established an early knack for allowing long drives that end with three points instead of seven.
 Koo kicked field goals of 39, 22 and 34 yards, the last one enough for a 9-7 lead in the third quarter.

-In their opener, the Eagles held the Packers to just three field goals when they drove inside the 20.
+“They made a couple more plays than we did down the stretch.
+We made some plays; they made more,” Eagles coach Nick Sirianni said.
+“And that’s on all of us.
+That starts with coaching and goes to the players.
+We are all responsible for the loss.”

 Questionable call